 When we arrived at the entrance to the park, we put "Skull Rock, Joshua Tree National Park" into our GPS to take us to this exact photo location.
 This one little area of the park offered a variety of shots and was very easy to access without much hiking.
+In another blog post I wrote a very detailed guide to the best hidden gems for photos inside the park, many of these spots are rarely seem on Instagram.
 Pack your best desert goddess styled look and start snapping away!

 This chic all-day eatery is located inside the trendy Arrive Hotel and serves some much loved Southern California fare.
 The outdoor patio has perfect photography lighting and a blogger favorite mosaic tile floor.
 This favorite brunch spots has great pool and mountain views giving you a plethora of photo options, especially during "golden hour."

 We all love colorful walls, Instagram was made for them!
 King's Highway is the upgraded diner located inside the cool and eclectic Ace Hotel, serving a Cal-Mexican menu highlighting locally sourced ingredients.
 This colorful brick wall is located inside the hotel and is the perfect photo-op spot after a chill lunch.